drew-delacruz-acn/e2e_sam2/train_sam2/README.md

 - The scripts default to using GPU with mixed precision if available
 - For Apple Silicon Macs, MPS backend is used if CUDA is not available
 - The training script logs IOU accuracy during training
-- The inference script generates a visualization with colored segments
+- The inference script generates visualizations with colored segments